nearform/openshift-ansible/CONTRIBUTING.md

 If you pepper your fantastic new feature with a lot of unrelated changes such as changing the YAML indent or splitting long lines into shorter ones, it will be harder to focus on the feature or fix you're adding.
-This again leads longer review times and frustrated reviewers.
+This again leads to longer review times and frustrated reviewers.

 It is perfectly fine to submit a standalone PR that says "make all lines under 80 characters long" or "make the yaml list indentation